ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 - Midground: No collision layer.
 Exists ontop of the background and is also visual.
 - Solid ground: In the solid ground collision layer (layer 1).
 Players collide with solid ground tiles.
 In addition to basic square tiles, I added slope tiles, which have a triangular collision shape, allowing players to run up/down them.
 - Platform tiles: In the platforms collision layer (layer 2).
 Just like standalone platforms but with tiles.
 These are used for the bridge tiles so that players can fall down them.
 - Trap tiles: In the traps collision layer (layer 7).
 Players are instakilled when colliding with trap tiles.
+A script is used to define it as a `TrapTileMapLayer` type for detection by hurtboxes.
 This tilemap layer acts as a hitbox but with tiles.
 - Foreground: No collision layer.
 Exists on top of everything else and is visual.

 ![image](https://github.com/user-attachments/assets/b5cc5319-ce7d-46cf-9569-da3dcf8c9cba)